Klemet/LANDIS-II-Forest-Roads-Simulation-extension/webPageContent/content/home/performance.md

   columns: '2'
 ---

-Creating thousands of roads in a landscape made of millions of cells takes **less than a minute** for each time step with our module, when using an average CPU for the time (Intel i7 CPU with 4 cores working at 2.60GHz).
+Creating thousands of roads in a landscape made of millions of cells takes **less than a minute** for each time step with our extension, when using an average CPU for the time (Intel i7 CPU with 4 cores working at 2.60GHz).

-Using the woodflux algorithm is also really quick, often flushing the wood half the time that was needed to create the roads for the time step.
+Using the woodflux algorithm usually requires half the time that was needed to create the roads for the time step.

-This is due to optimizations using two open-source C# Nuget packages (see Acknowledgments) that greatly improved the running time of the module.
+This is due to optimizations using two open-source C# Nuget packages (see Acknowledgments) that greatly improved the running time of the extension.